 After the train arrives, conductors will open doors in two locations; these doors are usually a third of the way from each end of the train.

 Conductors regularly scan tickets after the train departs Sturtevant and heads to Chicago.
-For Milwaukee-bound travelers, conductors may lift tickets before passengers board the train.
-(When in doubt, ask the conductor)
+Conductors may lift tickets for Milwaukee-bound travelers before passengers board the train.
+(When in doubt, ask the conductor) All of this can change, so always be ready.

 Seating is not reserved nor assigned on this train, so any open seat is available.

-If you find a packed car, try another.
+If you find a packed car, try another; there are four to six cars.

 Amtrak Quiet Cars